 1. No test at school

-There are no tests at school until the child reach to 16 years old.
+There are no tests at school until the child reaches to 16 years old.
 They believe that Education is not a competition.
-So, it is not done in Finnish schools to test , score points and to rank among the students.
+So, it is not done in Finnish schools to test, score points and to rank among the students.
 And lastly, there is no classification by ranks and grades

 2. Admission and Graduation System.

 Finland’s education does not rely on grades or rank among students.
-Instead of competing in each other, the schools want the child to do best on their own pace.
+Instead of competing with each other, the schools want the child to do best at their own pace.
 Also, they want their teachers to be professional.